Nyzl/cj-data/README.md

 ### Prerequisites

-You will need a Google Cloud account, the Google Cloud SDK and Docker.
+You will need a Google Cloud account, [Google Cloud SDK](https://cloud.google.com/sdk) and [Docker](https://www.docker.com/).

 ## Environments

 ### Installing locally

-MAke sure you hace gcloud installed and run gcloud auth configure-docker
+Make sure you hace gcloud installed and run `gcloud auth configure-docker`

-A step by step series of examples that tell you how to get a development env running
+#### A step by step series of examples that tell you how to get a development env running

 Currently there is no local development environment for the project.
 There is a cloud development environment instead, ensuring credentials are secure at all times.